Vet Costs and Pet Healthcare in Korea: What Foreign Residents Pay

 How much does a vet visit cost in Korea?

 Consultation fees vary widely.
-A 2023 Ministry of Agriculture survey found a national average of about 10,840 KRW for an initial consultation, with a provincial range of about 7,280 to 13,772 KRW (1.9x variation between provinces).
+A 2023 Ministry of Agriculture survey found a national average of about ₩10,840 for an initial consultation, with a provincial range of about ₩7,280 to ₩13,772 (1.9x variation between provinces).
 Clinics in central Seoul districts (Gangnam, Apgujeong) often charge several multiples of those averages, and fees have continued to rise since 2023.
 Check the posted price list at the clinic before your first visit.

 Do vet clinics in Korea have to show their prices?

 Yes.
-A law effective January 2024 requires all vet clinics to publicly display prices for 11 standard service categories, including consultation fees, five vaccine types, X-ray, blood count, and hospitalization.
+A price-posting law took effect for all clinics in January 2024, and the list of mandatory display items expanded from 11 to 20 categories on January 1, 2025.
+It now covers consultation fees, five vaccine line items, X-ray, complete blood count, hospitalization, plus newer items such as blood chemistry, abdominal ultrasound, CT, MRI, and heartworm prevention.
 The display can be a poster, booklet, or clinic website.
 Compliance has been uneven.
 If a clinic does not post prices, you can ask for a written estimate before agreeing to treatment.

 What vaccinations does my dog need in Korea?

 The core series is DHPPL (종합백신), which covers distemper, hepatitis, parvovirus, parainfluenza, and leptospirosis.
-Puppies receive 3-4 shots between 6 and 16 weeks, a booster at 1 year, then every 3 years.
+Korean clinics typically give 5 DHPPL shots at 2-week intervals between 6 and 16 weeks of age (weeks 6, 8, 10, 12, 14), with rabies usually at week 16, then a booster at 1 year and every 3 years after (WSAVA's international guideline calls for 3-4 shots; some clinics follow that shorter schedule).
 Most Korean clinics recommend annual rabies boosters, though both 1-year and 3-year duration-of-immunity vaccines are legally available; the schedule depends on which product your vet uses.
-Monthly heartworm prevention is standard practice, and tick prevention is especially important from late February onward.
+Monthly heartworm prevention is standard, and tick prevention matters from March or April onward.
 Confirm the current schedule with your vet on your first visit.

 How much does spaying or neutering cost in Korea?